kikovalle/PLGSharepointRestAPI-java/README.md

     mvn clean install

-Once the project is build, you can include the dependency in any other project as follos:
+Once the project is build, you can include the dependency in any other project as follow:

 		<dependency>
 			<groupId>com.panxoloto.sharepoint.rest</groupId>